hkvinge/hkvinge.github.io/_posts/2018-09-30-Paper_acceptance.markdown

 ---
 layout: post
-title: "Paper 'The center of the twisted Heisenberg category, factorial Schur *Q*-functions, and transition functions on the Schur graph' accepted for publication in the journal Algebraic Combinatorics"
+title: "Paper 'The center of the twisted Heisenberg category, factorial Schur Q-functions, and transition functions on the Schur graph' accepted for publication in the journal Algebraic Combinatorics"
 data: 2018-09-30 22:00:00
 categories: jekyll update
 ---